Schedule of Events

 Small snacks and water will be available to all attendees while supplies last.

-If you meet this fundraising level within 48 hours of the event it is recommended you bring the email confirming the donations with you and present at the t-shirt tent.
+Only registered walkers that raise $100 or more are eligible for incentives, including T-shirts.
+Our Light The Night T-shirts are a fundraising badge of honor for your commitment to fundraise for a cure!
+If you meet this fundraising level within 48 hours of the event it is recommended you bring the email confirming the donations with you and present at the T-Shirt Tent.

 Are dogs allowed?